Grow Wellthy - Executive Health Coaching

 The process will feel a lot like preparing financially for retirement.
 But instead of making monetary deposits, you will be investing in things like your nutrition, movement, and stress management habits.

 When you have a plan in place for these different categories of healthy habits, keep track of how you are doing with a few key performance indicators.
-This could be how your clothes fit, how you feel, or what your blood work tests say.
+This could be how your clothes fit, how you feel, or what your blood tests say.

 One of the numbers I find valuable for my clients to keep an eye on is waist circumference.
 It's simple, accessible, and can provide a lot of insight into how their bodies are working on the inside.